devbobo/homebridge-platform-wemo/README.md

 ```

 The module will try and find all your WeMo Devices and make them available to HomeBridge / HomeKit / Siri.
+It will use the name you have set up with the Belkin app as the name used for Homekit and hence Siri so ensure your naming is distinct so poor Siri has some chance of getting you commands right.
+To change a name simply use the Wemo App on your smartphone and restart homebridge to pick up the changes.

 The discovery process can be a little hit or miss with the Wemo platform so if all your devices are not discovered try restarting homebridge a few times and make sure all Lights (Bulbs) are on!